Free Things to Do in Cumberland Valley

 - Mechanicsburg Museum Association - The museum collects items of Mechanicsburg history and presents educational programs, exhibits and restored antiques.
 Historic buildings include The Passenger Station, The Stationmaster's House, The Frankeberger Tavern, Freight Station and the Union Church.

-- Pine Grove Furnace State Park - Two lakes allow for swimming and fishing, the Pole Steeple Trail overlooks the whole park.
+- Pine Grove Furnace State Park - Two lakes allow for swimming and fishing and the Pole Steeple Trail provides a vigorous hiking opportunity that rewards you with views of the whole park.
 This state park is also home to the Appalachian Trail Museum, Ironmaster's Mansion and the midway point of the A.T.

 - Kings Gap Environmental Education Center - Well known for the four-mile road that winds through its 2,531 acres to the historic stone mansion atop South Mountain.
-Kings Gap features educational programming, retreats, mansion, garden and beautiful hiking trails.
+Kings Gap features educational programming, the mansion garden, and 20 miles of hiking trails.

 - Colonel Denning State Park - This state park features a lakeside beach for summer relaxing.
 A rocky climb leads to a 180-degree view of the Valley and is an outstanding fall hawk migration lookout.

-- Sunset Rocks Trail - Beautiful view of the Valley and keep an eye out for ruins of a top-secret WWII POW camp.
+- Sunset Rocks Trail - Enjoy beautiful views of the Valley from this trail and keep an eye out for ruins of a top-secret WWII POW camp.

-- Appalachian Trail - This famous trail runs right through Cumberland Valley, the midway point is located in the area and hikers stop and honor tradition by eating a half-gallon of ice cream in Pine Grove Furnace State Park.
-Start your journey with the suggested daytrips.
+- Appalachian Trail - You can find the midway point of this famous trail in Pine Grove Furnace State Park, where hikers stop and honor tradition by eating a half-gallon of ice cream to celebrate their achievement.
+Start your journey with the suggested day trips.

 - Self-Guided Walking Tours - Take a stroll around one of the charming downtowns that make up the Cumberland Valley.
 The historic districts of Boiling Springs, Carlisle, Mechanicsburg and Shippensburg are registered on the National Register of Historic Places.

-- Children's Lake - Charming and scenic seven-acre, man-made lake with perfectly clear water that literally bubbles.
-The lake features boating, fishing, biking, picnic areas and walking trails.
+- Children's Lake - The charming and scenic seven-acre, man-made lake features boating, fishing, biking, picnic areas, and walking trails.

-- Adams-Ricci Community Park - 82-acre park including a massive Imagination Station children's play structure, access to the Conodoguinet Creek, sports fields, batting cages, trails, and a Butterfly Garden.
+- Adams-Ricci Community Park - The 82-acre park including a massive Imagination Station children's play structure, access to the Conodoguinet Creek, sports fields, batting cages, trails, and a Butterfly Garden.
+Click here to see a complete list of Cumberland Valley's parks.

 Many Cumberland Valley events for you and your family are free of charge.
 Find fun and affordable weekend plans on the Official Cumberland Valley Events Calendar.